Krishna-Gopal-Pathak/Solution-Engineer/Solution-Engineer.md

 # Solution-Engineer

-Solution engineers are software and hardware experts that work alongside the sales team to provide customized business software solutions for customers.
+<p>Solution engineers are software and hardware experts that work alongside the sales team to provide customized business software solutions for customers.</p>
+<p>Their primary responsibility is to increase sales by explaining the benefits of the company's products and developing bespoke solutions for new customers.</p>

 <b>1.
 What is microprocessor?</b>
 <p></p>